inspiredlabs/cwb.us.org/README.md

 This spectrum represents people's familiarity with charities, and, is a baseline to improve any `sustainment` strategy.

+Note how this is different from `Information Architecture`, which brings clarity to the underlying structure of your information.
+A design pattern on the other hand, is a method of reliably applying that structure to serves different people's needs.

 Thinking like this can be used as part of establishing **Win-Win** conditions.

 #### Movers & Shakers